 Why traditional publishing?

 My goal for the book never involved making a run for a bestseller list and/or pivoting to become a speaker/consultant — I still have the product bug.
-Rather, my goal was building a platform to further the conversation on entrepreneurship where the book would be one of many products.
+Rather, my goal was to build a platform to further the conversation on entrepreneurship, where the book would be one of many products.